-Approvals of the research outline both by your supervisor and the convenor or chair of the relevant panel, and by the Director of Doctoral Studies, is a precondition for your continued registration.
+Approvals of the research outline both by your supervisor and the convenor or chair of the relevant panel, and by the PGR Director, is a precondition for your continued registration.

-Please remember that the Director of Doctoral Studies will need to approve and subsequent major changes to your research topic or the title of your thesis.
+Please remember that the PGR Director will need to approve and subsequent major changes to your research topic or the title of your thesis.